api3dao/api3-discord-bot/docs/pm2.md

 "delete-dev-pm2": "NODE_ENV=development pm2 delete discord-dev"
 ```

-### `pnpm start-dev-pm2`
+### `pnpm start-prod-pm2`

 Starts a bot instance if one is not already running.
 The bot will be visible in the PM2 list of running processes which is presented after the script runs.

-The column label ↺ show the number of start/restarts for the instance.
+The column label ↺ shows the number of start/restarts for the instance.

 ```
 ┌────┬────────────────────┬──────────┬──────┬───────────┬──────────┬──────────┐
 │ id │ name               │ mode     │ ↺    │ status    │ cpu      │ memory   │
 ├────┼────────────────────┼──────────┼──────┼───────────┼──────────┼──────────┤
-│ 0  │ discord-dev        │ fork     │ 0    │ online    │ 0%       │ 18.3mb   │
+│ 0  │ discord            │ fork     │ 0    │ online    │ 0%       │ 18.3mb   │
 └────┴────────────────────┴──────────┴──────┴───────────┴──────────┴──────────┘
 ```

-### `pnpm restart-dev-pm2`
+### `pnpm restart-prod-pm2`

 Restarts the bot instance only if it is already already running.
 The bot will be visible in the PM2 list of running processes which is presented after the script runs.